Artistic Director, Nathaniel Shaw

 Performing credits include many iconic roles including Curly in Oklahoma!, Zach in A Chorus Line, The Emcee in Cabaret, Pale in Burn This, Riff in West Side Story, Lt.
 Cable in South Pacific, and Will Parker in Oklahoma! alongside Tony Award Winner Kelli O'Hara and Will Chase from ABC's Nashville.
 In addition to his work in the theater, Nathaniel danced for three years with the world renowned Paul Taylor Dance Company.

-Nathaniel recently relocated to Richmond from New Jersey.
-He and his wife, Lisa, and their two young sons look forward to calling Richmond home.
+Nathaniel relocated to Richmond from New Jersey.
+He and his wife, Lisa, and their two young sons are pleased to call Richmond home.

 Managing Director, Phil Whiteway